awmuncy/project-theo/tech-decisions/starting-decisions.md

 I've been using Next.js for maybe 3 years.
 I've built applications with create-react-app, but the added features of Next.js have been a huge plus.

 ## Postgres

+(Just kidding, using SQLite for now)

 SQL databases just make sense to me.
 Whether it's SQLite, Postgres, MySQL, or something else, I've always found it to be a great way to store data.
 I considered MongoDB, which I've used a lot, but I've found it's harder to reason about in anything but the simplest of cases.

+## SQLite

+Eay way to bootstrap a database for a project.
+Will switch to postgres soon.
+Luckily, our next tech decision makes switching betweeen these options easy.

 ## Prisma

 ORMs are a great way to make it easier to work with databases.

+## Clerk

+We got users.
+We'll need authentication.
+I've used Clerk for a while, and it's been a great experience.

 ## CSS (Not just Tailwind)